elastic/app-search-javascript/README.md

 })
 ```

 \* Please note that you should only ever use a read-only **Private API Key** or a **Public Search Key** within Javascript code on the browser.
 By default, your account should have a Key prefixed with `search-` that is read-only.
-More information can be found here: https://swiftype.com/documentation/app-search/api-keys
+More information can be found in the [documentation](https://swiftype.com/documentation/app-search/credentials).

 ### API Methods